OleguerCanal/classic-algorithms/README.md

 # algorithms
-Repo of th esolutions of competitive programming problems
+Repo of the solutions of competitive programming problems